shawnps/gengo_api_docs/content/v2/first_steps.md

 <%= headers 200 %>
 <%= json :lang_pairs %>

-What we get back is data about each supported target language for Japanese, including the quality level (or tier) and unit price.
-Here we see that currently Gengo can translate Japanese into English and Spanish, each at Standard, Pro, and Ultra levels, as well as with machine translation.
+What we get back is data about each supported language pair, including the quality level (or tier) and unit price.

 So, that's a very simple example of how to retrieve data through the Gengo Translate API.